Certain files in Cygwin's

 NWFS) which choke on these filenames.
 They return with an error like

 "No such file or directory" when trying to create such files.
-Starting
+Cygwin

-Leading spaces and trailing dots and spaces will be converted to UNICODE
+trailing dots and spaces will be converted to UNICODE characters in the

-characters in the private use area.
-This behaviour can be switched on
+private use area.
+This behaviour can be switched on explicitely for a

 Windows filesystems use Unicode encoded as UTF-16 to store filename information.
 If you don't use the UTF-8 character set (see the section called “Internationalization”) then there's a chance that a filename is using one or more characters which have no representation in the character set you're using.